 for your eyes only (1981)

-The hook for this poster was a ‘google Maps’ satellite image of a swimming pool that features heavily in one of the early action sequences in the film.
-I added a floating body for dramatic effect.
+The hook for this poster was a ‘google Maps’ satellite image of the Actual location of the swimming pool that features heavily in one of the early action sequences in the film.

-I then set the whole thing underwater as seafaring is a key theme of the film.
+I then overlaid everything with footage of bubbles to appear as if underwater – seafaring and diving is a key theme throughout the film.

 GET carter (1971)